Daredevil (Marvel Comics character)

 Daredevil is a superhero appearing in American comic books published by Marvel Comics.
 Created by writer-editor Stan Lee and artist Bill Everett, with some input from Jack Kirby, the character first appeared in Daredevil #1 (April 1964).
+The basic concept of a blind vigilante was probably inspired by the classical symbol of blind justice; Everett's legally blind daughter, whose hearing was more acute as a result, was a direct influence on the character's enhanced senses.
+Daredevil was the first disabled protagonist in the Marvel Silver Age and is one of the best-known blind superheroes in American comics.

-Daredevil is the alias of Matthew Michael "Matt" Murdock, a lawyer from Hell's Kitchen who was blinded in childhood in a chemical accident that enhanced his other senses.
-After his father Jack is killed by gangsters, Matt hones his physical abilities and superhuman senses under his mentor, the blind and mysterious Stick, becoming an expert martial artist.
+Daredevil is the alias of Matthew Michael "Matt" Murdock, a lawyer from Hell's Kitchen who was blinded in childhood by a chemical accident that enhanced his other senses.
+Matt hones his physical abilities and superhuman senses under his mentor, the blind and mysterious Stick, becoming an expert in martial arts.
 Eventually, in ironic contrast to his Catholic upbringing and beliefs, Matt dons a devil-like costume and takes up a dual life of fighting against the criminal underworld in New York City.
-This puts him in conflict with many super-villains, including his arch-enemies Bullseye and the Kingpin.
+This puts him in conflict with many super-villains, including his archenemies Bullseye and the Kingpin.
 He also becomes a skilled and respected lawyer who forms a law firm with Franklin "Foggy" Nelson, his best friend and college roommate.
 He establishes a long relationship with co-worker Karen Page, who experiences many hardships before her eventual murder by Bullseye.
 Daredevil also has a relationship with Elektra Natchios, a fearsome ninja assassin who is murdered by Bullseye before being resurrected.

 Writer/artist Frank Miller's influential tenure as lead author of the title in the early 1980s cemented the character as a popular and influential part of the Marvel Universe.
 Miller introduced elements of film noir and ninja films, and subsequent writers for the title have continued these themes and imagery.
 In particular, the Daredevil comics often explore political corruption, moral ambiguity, childhood trauma, disability, Irish Catholic identity, and Christian themes.
-The representation of women in the comic is controversial, but at times it has expressed feminist themes, particularly in the issues written by Anne Nocenti, from 1986 to 1991.
-Daredevil is a critically acclaimed series, and has won multiple Eisner Awards, in particular for later authors Brian Michael Bendis, Ed Brubaker, and Mark Waid.
+The representation of women in the comic is controversial, but at times it has expressed feminist themes, particularly in the issues written by Ann Nocenti from 1986 to 1991.
+Daredevil is a critically acclaimed series, has won multiple Eisner Awards, in particular for later authors Brian Michael Bendis, Ed Brubaker, and Mark Waid.

-Daredevil is a prominent example of a disabled superhero, and has served as positive representation for blind people.
-The character has appeared in various media, including films and television series.
-Ben Affleck portrayed the character in the film Daredevil (2003).
-Subsequently, Charlie Cox portrayed the character in the Marvel Cinematic Universe, initially in the television series Daredevil (2015–2018) and later in Daredevil: Born Again (2025).
+The character first appeared on screen in the television film The Trial of the Incredible Hulk (1989), portrayed by Rex Smith.
+Ben Affleck portrayed Daredevil in the 2003 feature film of the same name.
+Charlie Cox has portrayed the character in the Marvel Cinematic Universe, most prominently in the television series Daredevil (2015–2018) and Daredevil: Born Again (2025–present).